 Ethereum, at its simplest, is an open software platform based on blockchain technology that enables developers to build and deploy decentralized applications.
+Released in 2015 by Vitalik Buterin, Ethereum has a native cryptocurrency called Ether (ETH).
+Being intrigued by blockchain technology at the age of 17 in 2011, Buterin imagined then later released a white paper on a platform that could go beyond financial uses in 2013 which ultimately become Ethereum.
 Is Ethereum similar to Bitcoin?
 Well, sort of, but not really.

 Like Bitcoin, Ethereum is a distributed public blockchain network.
 Although there are some significant technical differences between the two, the most important distinction to note is that Bitcoin and Ethereum differ substantially in purpose and capability.
-Bitcoin offers one particular application of blockchain
+While Bitcoin allows you to take part in a global financial network, Ethereum allows you to participate in a global computational network.
+With the usage of smart contract, there are wide potential applications in many different areas such as voting, global supply chains, medical and financial records can be built and run in Ethereum.